D3XX3R/starred/README.md

 - [facebook/docusaurus](https://github.com/facebook/docusaurus) – Easy to maintain open source documentation websites.
 - [flybywiresim/aircraft](https://github.com/flybywiresim/aircraft) – The A32NX & A380X Project are community driven open source projects to create free Airbus aircraft in Microsoft Flight Simulator that are as close to reality as possible.
 - [fmalcher/soundcraft-ui](https://github.com/fmalcher/soundcraft-ui) – Connection library for the Soundcraft Ui Series (Ui12, Ui16, Ui24R) written in JavaScript/TypeScript
-- [fosrl/pangolin](https://github.com/fosrl/pangolin) – Identity-based, multi-site remote access platform using WireGuard®
+- [fosrl/pangolin](https://github.com/fosrl/pangolin) – Identity-Aware Tunneled Reverse Proxy Server with Dashboard UI
 - [frstycodes/sendit](https://github.com/frstycodes/sendit) – A simple p2p file transfer desktop app built with rust and react.
 - [garronej/denoify](https://github.com/garronej/denoify) – 🦕For NPM module authors that would like to support Deno but do not want to write and maintain a port.
 - [gatomod/tcp-chat](https://github.com/gatomod/tcp-chat) – 🎍 Simple, quick and lightweight chat built over TCP and Rust